kalebpc/ubuntu-mac/README.md

-# Install Ubuntu looking like MacOs on Windows PC

-Purpose of this repository:
+# Purpose of this repository:

 - Download Ubuntu image